Advance Passenger Information / Passenger Name Record Program

 When PNR data relates to terrorism or serious transnational crime, the CBSA may share it on a case-by-case basis with other government departments or foreign states.
 The CBSA will release the minimum amount of data necessary and where the other government departments or foreign states will provide the same type of protection offered by the CBSA.
 Refer to D1-16-3, Guidelines for the Access to, Use, and Disclosure of Advance Passenger Information (API) and Passenger Name Record (PNR) Data API/PNR program legislation.

 Several pieces of legislation govern the CBSA's authority to collect API/PNR data, including:

 Request your data

 You can request your API/PNR data from the CBSA.
 You may only access your own information and that of your children under the age of 18.

 If you are under the age of 18, you must have a parent or legal guardian sign the access request form.

-You do not need to pay a fee to access your API/PNR data.
+There is no fee to access your API/PNR data.

-How do I make a request for my information?
+How do I request my information?

 Canada Border Services Agency